PromaChow/StockPricePrediction/src/README.md

 - **Visualization**: Provides data insights with visualizations to understand distributions and detect potential issues.

 ### 3. `DataSchema_Stats.ipynb`
-Here's a breakdown of README on validating data quality, including both a general overview and specific details related to schema and statistics generation.
+Here's a breakdown on validating data quality, including both a general overview and specific details related to schema and statistics generation.
 ---

 ### Data Validation: Schema and Statistics Generation